ApryseSDK/pdftron-uwp-samples/PDFCompare/README.md

 # PDFCompare Sample

-This sample demonstrate how to use PDFTron's Text Difference and Visual Difference features by comparing two PDF documents and getting an result PDF document as result.
+This sample demonstrates how to use PDFTron's Text Difference and Visual Difference features by comparing two PDF documents and getting a result PDF document.

+It also allow to Sync scrolling of both opened documents.

 Platforms: x86, x64, ARM32 and ARM64